Wallby/Portfolio/old/content/page/about.md

 bigimg: [{src: "https://www.gravatar.com/avatar/cc0746c6e20909b347c153a932e0a235?s=512", desc: "Placeholder"}]
 ---

-You are looking at the portfolio site of Maarten ten Velden: a programmer with a passion for object-oriented systems analysis and design.
+You are looking at the portfolio site of Maarten ten Velden: a passionate, highly-skilled programmer experience in C++, real-time applications (games) and software design.
 I would best describe myself as an optimist, a pragmatic, and a systematic thinker.

-### Passions and drives
+### What I can do
+I am currently pursuing a Bachelor degree in game programming at the [NHTV University of Applied Sciences](https://www.nhtv.nl/ENG/bachelors/creative-media-and-game-technologies/startpage.html) in Breda.
+I am highly proficient with __C++__ with over 3 years experience using the language.
+I have also worked with __C#__ and __Java__ in the past.

+### Some information about me
 I am always looking to challenge myself in news ways.
 One of my big beliefs is that learning works through repetitive failure, and sooner rather than later.
 In everything I do I value excellence above quantity, whether this is in my